Riverwalk Map & Points of Interest

 - Ocean Way - The bike and pedestrian paths along Ocean Way connect the beautiful Atlantic beaches to the southern end of Jupiter's Riverwalk.
 Free public parking is available along A1A.

-- Lagoon Bridge - This pedestrian and bicycle bridge connects the Riverwalk behind the Best Western Hotel to the southern tip of Jupiter Yacht Club Marina.
+- Lagoon Bridge - This pedestrian and bicycle bridge connects the Riverwalk behind the Best Western Hotel to the southern tip of the Jupiter Yacht Club marina.
 Enjoy views of the tranquil lagoon, fish and the occasional manatee.
-Free public parking is available at either the Jupiter Yacht Club or Best Western Hotel.
+Free public parking is available at the Jupiter Yacht Club.

-- Jupiter Yacht Club - Enjoy shopping and dining as you meander northward through this 89-slip marina.
+- Jupiter Yacht Club - Enjoy shopping and dining as you stroll northward through this 89-slip marina.
 Public slips are available for visitors arriving by boat.
-Free public parking is available.
+Free public parking is also available.

-- The Plaza Down Under on the Riverwalk - A perfect location for community events, festivals, markets and entertainment, the plaza is tucked under the east span of the Indiantown Road Bridge.
-Festivals, under the cover of this rain or shine waterside venue.
+- The Plaza Down Under on the Riverwalk - A perfect location for community events, festivals, markets and entertainment, the Plaza is tucked under the east span of the Indiantown Road Bridge.
 Free public parking.

-- Riverwalk Entertainment District - Harbourside Place offers a unique, waterside community gathering spot for shopping, dining, entertainment, and events, and includes the
+- Riverwalk Entertainment District - Harbourside Place offers a unique waterside community gathering spot for shopping, dining, entertainment, and events, and includes the Wyndam Hotel and marina.

 - Inlet Village - Future plans for this seaside village will be inspired by the history and character of its once active fishing industry.
 With the historic Jupiter Lighthouse as a backdrop, views from the planned shopping promenade will be hard to match.

-- Inlet Village Marina - Future plans include boat slips and dockage for water access to Inlet Village.
+- Inlet Village Marina - Public slips are available for visitors arriving by boat for water access to Inlet Village.